Frequently Asked Questions

 Despite this, the IU Administration has failed to compensate graduate employees fairly.
 Although the University boasts a $2.4 billion endowment and an enormously successful bicentennial fundraising drive, the majority of graduate employees at IU did not receive a raise between 2014 and 2020.
 Over this same period, student fees and the cost of living in Bloomington skyrocketed.
 This means graduate workers took an effective pay cut for over six years.

-Since 2019, graduate workers organized, petitioned, marched, and engaged in a historic fee strike, calling for safe and equitable working conditions.
+Since 2019, graduate workers have organized, petitioned, marched, and engaged in a historic fee strike, calling for safe and equitable working conditions.
 The IU administration refused to make any improvements and even attempted to hide their own report documenting our dire conditions.

 IU works because we do.
 By organizing a graduate worker union, we secure the power to bring our issues as workers to the university and negotiate with them as equals.

-• The IU Administration’s failure to invest meaningfully in graduate education or recognize our union is unjust and threatens IU’s long-term stability.
+The IU Administration’s failure to invest meaningfully in graduate education or recognize our union is unjust and threatens IU’s long-term stability.

 Graduate workers who are fairly compensated can focus fully on our instruction and research, providing the best quality education for undergraduates, the best graduate experience, and the cutting-edge research that IU relies on for its status and funding.